lipskiyp/fastapi_template/README.md

 ## Requirements

-PostgreSQL, Docker and Docker Compose are all necessary to run the application and need to be installed on the machine before launch.
+PostgreSQL, Docker and Docker Compose (unless launched locally) are necessary to run the application and need to be installed on the machine before launch.

-Specific library requirements can be installed using your preferred package manager, e.g. pip:
+If launched locally, specific library requirements can be installed using your preferred package manager, e.g. pip:

 ```bash
 pip3 install -r requirements.txt